karikuiv/Hydroponics-system/readme_and_license.txt

 Entry point: main() at test_environment.c

 Next steps:
-Finalizing and prettying up test code for github.
 Integrating the system with a console user interface.
 Setting up network communications with hubs.
 Building the web interface and backend.